Buddy Brown (offensive guard): Professional career

-Although he was drafted by the New York Giants in the 16th round of the 1974 NFL draft, in February 1974, Brown signed with the Birmingham Americans of the World Football League.
+Although he was drafted 392nd overall by the New York Giants in the 16th round of the 1974 NFL draft, in February 1974, Brown signed with the Birmingham Americans of the World Football League.
 During his one season with Birmingham, Brown was named to the 1974 All-WFL Team and was part of the Americans' World Bowl champion team.

 In March 1975, Brown signed with the Winnipeg Blue Bombers of the Canadian Football League after he played his rookie season as a professional with Birmingham.
 In his first season with Winnipeg, Brown earned a starting position at offensive guard.
 During his tenure as a member of the Blue Bombers, Brown was named a Western All-Star in 1976 and 1977.
 Brown retired from the Bombers in June 1979 after five seasons with the team.

 He now resides outside of Defuniak Springs, FL and is an Area Manager for Conrad Yelvington Distributors.